stormpath/stormpath-sdk-java/docs/source/login.rst

 Authentication State
 --------------------

-When a user authenticates successfully during a request, how does the web application know who the authenticated user is during future requests?
+When a user authenticates successfully during a request, how does your ${apptype} know who the authenticated user is during future requests?

 HTTP is a stateless protocol, so there must be a way to represent the *state* of an authenticated user - the user identity, when they authenticated, etc - across requests.